ndrberna/sucho/README.md

 The filters (OR clause) used on the zonefiles are:

-- ip_country" =="UA"
+- `ip_country" =="UA"`
-- html_country == "UA"
+- `html_country == "UA"`
-- domain endswith ".ua"
+- `domain endswith ".ua"`

+From each candidate the homepage is visited and it is extracted the the tag `title`, the `lang` attribuite and the page size.
+The candidates are filtered based on:

+- `response code == 200`
+- `title != ""`

-From each candidate it is extracted the the tag title, the lang attribuite and the page size from the homepage.
-Each title is passed to a translator library (Google translator) to convert from ukranian to english.
+The title of remaining candidates is then passed to a translator library (Google translator, ) to convert from ukranian to english.

 Using a list of keywords of interest ("museum", "theatre", "church") a matching is made with the translated titles and with the words contained in the url.

-The filters used on "title translate" - "url" are the presence of keywords from the SUCHO spreadsheet as
+The filters used on `title translate` - `url` are the presence of keywords from the SUCHO spreadsheet as

 >"sciences","academy","gallery","archive",religi", "synagogue", "mosque", "temple", ".edu" "library","scientific","journal","education","school","institute","college" "lyceum","academy","seminary","church","cathedral","opera","music","theater","academic","culture","museum","ukraine", "art","collection","national","repository","geography","ethnographic","history","tour","virtual","cinema","national","memorial","festival","center"